Kaizoku01/Weatheria/README.md

 - **Current Weather:** View the current weather conditions including temperature, wind speed, and description.
 - **Hourly Forecast:** Get an hourly forecast for the next 24 hours.
 - **Network Connectivity Monitoring:** Constantly monitors the device's network connection.
 When the network is down, the app provides a warning or prompt to inform the user about the loss of connectivity, ensuring a seamless user experience.
+- **Dynamic Theme Change:** The app's theme dynamically adjusts based on the current weather conditions.
+This feature enhances the user experience by visually aligning the app with the prevailing weather conditions.

 ## Technologies Used